 Interestingly, this lemma requires constructor contexts and we would not be able to derive the Lemma for general contexts as the linear type environment is not propagated through applications.
-The proofs can be found in Appendix C.6, which also contains the full type rules adapted to our calculus.
+The proofs can be found in App.
+B.6 in the supplement, which also contains the full type rules adapted to our calculus.

-5.2 In place update
+5.2 In-place Update